 More on Quebec City later, but once I leave the city, there’s some real adventure ahead.
 Thanks to the help of Tourisme Charlevoix, I have four days in the Charlevoix region, one of Quebec’s most popular tourist spots, both in summer and winter.
 The winter visitors come for the skiing, but in summer, they’re drawn by the region’s natural beauty, xxx parks, quaint towns, and some of the world’s best watching.

 Every summer, up to 13 different species of whales swim up the St. Lawrence River to feed on the plentiful food produced by the river’s unique geography – salt water flows into the lower St. Lawrence, and where it meets the fresh water, there’s a burst of life.
 Tour companies take visitors out for a close look, and on this trip I’ll be cruising the river with the well-known Croisières AML.

-I’ll also be spending some time at Parc national des Hautes-Gorges-de-la-Rivière-Malbaie, known for its spectacular scenery as the river meanders between towering rock faces.
-And I’ll be exploring some of the region’s unique and picturesque towns, places like La Malbaie and Baie-Saint-Paul, whose shops and art galleries draw tourists from around the world.
+There’s more to see in the Charlevoix as well, like Parc national des Hautes-Gorges-de-la-Rivière-Malbaie, known for its spectacular scenery as the river meanders between towering rock faces.
+I’ll be exploring some of the region’s unique and picturesque towns, places like La Malbaie and Baie-Saint-Paul, whose shops and art galleries draw tourists from around the world.